 Great marketers (whether they’re in-house or in a marketing services company) calculate marketing ROI for each campaign they run in order to identify which campaigns deliver the best returns.
 They also calculate ROI for marketing overall in order to demonstrate the value that marketing is delivering for the company.

-Hopefully we’ll see more and more ROI-focused marketing in 2015 and beyond.
+Hopefully we’ll see more and more ROI-focused marketing this year and into the future.

 Looking for more help to make marketing work in your B2B company?
 Get proven tips in PROFITGUIDE’s Special Report on The Radical Sales Shift.